KhosroBahrami/ObjectDetection_SSD_Tensorflow/README.md

 ### Non Maxmimum Supression (NMS)
-Given the large number of boxes generated during a forward pass of SSD at inference time , it is essential to prune most of the bounding box by applying a technique known as non-maximum suppression: boxes with a confidence loss threshold less than ct (e.g. 0.01) and IoU less than lt (e.g. 0.45) are discarded, and only the top N predictions are kept.
+Given the large number of boxes generated during a forward pass of SSD at inference time, it is essential to prune most of the bounding box by applying a technique known as non-maximum suppression (NMS). in NMS, the boxes with a confidence loss threshold less than ct (e.g. 0.01) and IoU less than lt (e.g. 0.45) are discarded, and only the top N predictions are kept.
 This ensures only the most likely predictions are retained by the network, while the more noisier ones are removed.